Have a question about Right to Light?

 In the UK, the right to light is a type of easement which gives a long-standing owner of a building with windows the right to maintain the level of illumination.

-It is based on the Ancient Lights Law of 1663, which stated that windows used for light by an owner for long periods of time could not be obstructed by the erection of an edifice or by any other act by an adjacent landowner.
+It is based on the Ancient Lights Law of 1663, which stated that windows used for light by an owner for long periods could not be obstructed by the erection of an edifice or by any other act by an adjacent landowner.
 In the modern era, rights are normally acquired under the Prescription Act 1832.

 During the conveyancing process, easements and covenants are subjects which are considered in the legal enquiries stage.
 This is where your solicitor checks out the legal deeds and the contract of sale for the house you are looking to buy.

-What is the 20 year rule for the right to light?
+What is the 20-year rule for the right to light?

-Can my Neighbour block my sunlight?
+Can my neighbour block my sunlight?

 This mostly depends on how much direct light your neighbour's development is obstructing.
 A general rule of thumb is if more than 50% is affected, then your right is breached.